drbean/curriculum/correspondence/inquiry/slides.md

 Use the information given in the book.
 For the first question, you need to say what your partner's dietary requirements are (Is he/she allergic to some food (what food?).
 Is he/she a vegetarian?
 You decide.)
 For the second and third question, you just have to change "you" to "I/me", etc.

+Dietary requirements: For example is your partner French, and will they only eat French food?
+Or, does your partner only eat one meal a day, after midnight?

 Do it before Sunday March 6, 8pm.

 ## Homework: reply to an inquiry letter about heaters, p 66